ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

 It worked better with one core and didn't freeze but I don't know why I am getting high fcps, it is okay let's continue to add some crash statistics.

-We added crashes in our struct for statistics and take statistics through our loop in worker function, then we add crashes next to fcps.
+We add crashes in our struct for statistics and take statistics through our loop in worker function, then we add crashes next to fcps.
 ```rust
 if let Some(11) = exit.signal() {
                 //SIGSEGV